If you’ve made the wonderful decision to venture to the exotic lands of Southeast Asia, let me start by congratulating you!

 Dirty feet : Get your feet ready to rock.
 You’ll be walking on and through every substance you can think of, so be mentally ready to accept that your feet are going to get disgusting.
 Sand, water, dirt, dust, mud, rocks, trash, and alcohol, to name a few, are the most common.
 I suggest durable shoes for hiking but rubber sandals for everything else; nice shoes will get ruined and heels are just out of the question.
 Your sandals will most likely break and your feet will get gross and calloused, so just schedule a pedicure for the day before you leave.

 Infections : An outcome of the pervious tip, infections are unfortunately common in this part of the world.
 Especially in areas with unclean water, any open wound from a pimple or an ingrown hair to a cut can get infected very easily.
 I suggest bringing a proper first aid kit rather than relying on in country supplies and be diligent in keeping open wounds clean.
 You never know how far from a pharmacy you’ll be when a sore breaks out.
-My gory experience here…
+Learn from my painful experience

 Sweat : Be prepared to wake up with a layer of oil on your face, regardless of if you have naturally dry skin.
 You’ll also most likely have a consistently glossy face and a layer of sweat 2 minutes after showering.
 Pack some wet/face wipes so you can get some relief when you’re not near a shower or pool.